 Compared to when I began piano lessons over 25 years ago, there are many more resources available, with thoughtful intentions on how to best teach music.
 Also, there has been an explosion in materials, articles, and resources online.
 I enjoy exploring various methods as they are created, but here are the books I use most often for beginners:

-Another method for very young beginners is Tales of a Musical Journey by Irina Gorin.
+- Tales of a Musical Journey by Irina Gorin.
 I met Irina in the summer of 2015 in Indiana, USA, where she introduced her curriculum.
 I had first come across this method from the many Youtube videos she posted of young students playing the piano in an astoundingly relaxed and mature manner.
 She has recorded her students for several years, so it is easy to track her student’s progression through the years.
 Irina is also the organizer of the Carmel Klavier International Piano Competition and Festival for Young Artists.
 Her books are story-based and focus on technique and sound production from the first lesson.

 Skills developed include: